Smooth Mat\'ern Gaussian Random Fields: Euler Characteristic, Expected Number and Height Distribution of Critical Points: Introduction

 where $D$ is an $N$-dimensional unit-area disc on $T$, $\nabla X(t)$ and $\nabla^2 X(t)$ are respectively the gradient and Hessian of $X$, and $\text{index} (\nabla^2 X(t))$ denotes the number of negative eigenvalues of $\nabla^2 X(t)$.
-Notice that we will focus on the expectation of $\mu_i(X, u)$, which depends on the volume of $D$ (1 for a unit disc) due to isotropy, thus we omit $D$ in the notation for simplicity.
+Notice that we will focus on the expectation of $\mu_i(X, u)$, which depends on the volume of the area of interest due to isotropy, thus we omit $D$ in the notation for simplicity.
 The expected number of critical points $\E[\mu_i(X, u)]$ of smooth random fields is important in statistics \cite{CS18} and physics \cite{AstrophysJ85}.
-By default, let $\mu_i(X) = \mu_i(X, -\infty)$ be the number of critical points of index $i$ of $X$ over $D$.
+By default, let $\mu_i(X) = \mu_i(X, -\infty)$ be the number of critical points of index $i$ of $X$ over a unit disc.

 The height distribution of a critical value of index $i$ of $X$ at $t_0$ is defined as

 where $B(t_0, \ep)$ is the ball of radius $\ep$ centered at $t_0$.
 It has been found to be an important tool for computing p-values in peak detection and thresholding problems in statistics \cite{CS17,CS19sphere,ChangePoint} and neuroimaging \cite{Chumbley:2009}.
 Notice that, due to isotropy, $F_i(u)$ does not depend on the location $t_0$.
 It is shown in \cite{CS15} that,